 Dr. Boyer is a native of Pennsylvania but has lived in Illinois and Ohio as well.
 She graduated from the Ohio State College of Veterinary Medicine in 1992 and joined a mixed animal practice in Randolph County North Carolina.
 Although Dr. Boyer enjoyed the variety of a mixed animal practice her true passion is for horses.

 In 1998 she joined an equine veterinary practice where she was able to concentrate on equine medicine and reproduction.
 In 2002 she ventured out on her own and began Cedar Hill Mobile Equine Service where she could ensure a high quality of customer service and patient care.
-Dr. Boyer joined Carolina Equine Hospital at it’s inception in 2009.
+Dr. Boyer joined Carolina Equine Hospital at its inception in 2009.

 Dr. Boyer’s interests include equine reproduction, internal medicine, and general practice.
 In her spare time Anne enjoys trail riding and spending time with her daughter.